-In settings where restrictive physical interventions may need to be employed regularly, i.e. where adults are working with children with extreme behaviours associated with learning disability or autistic spectrum disorders, the employer should have a policy on the use of such intervention, as part of a wider behaviour management policy.
+- have a policy on the use of physical intervention in place that complies with government guidance and legislation and describes the context in which it is appropriate to use physical intervention - ensure that an effective recording system is pace which allows for incidents to be tracked and monitored - ensure adults are familiar with the above - ensure that staff are appropriately trained disability or autistic spectrum disorders, the employer should have a policy on the use of such intervention, as part of a wider behaviour management policy.
 Individual care plans, drawn up in consultation with parents/carers and where appropriate, the child, should set out the strategies and techniques to be used and those which should be avoided.
 Risk assessments should be carried out where it is foreseeable that restrictive physical intervention may be required.